 Traditionally, developmental disabilities services providers have managed all the services funded through DDSD on behalf of people with disabilities and their families.
 Today, people have a choice as to who will manage their services.
 As part of the intake and referral process, Designated Agencies are responsible for informing individuals of those choices and to make referrals as needed.
-The choices include1:
+The choices include:

-- 1. Agency-managed services where the developmental disabilities services provider manages all of a person's services. - 2.
-Shared-managed services where the developmental disabilities services provider manages some, but not all, of the services and the individual or their family member manages some of the person's services. - 3.
-Self-managed services where an individual manages all of his or her developmental disabilities services. - 4.
-Family-managed services where a family member manages all of the person's developmental disabilities services.
+- 1. Agency managed services where the developmental disabilities services provider manages all of a person's services. - 2.
+Shared managed services where the developmental disabilities services provider manages some, but not all, of the services and the individual or their family member manages some of the person's services. - 3.
+Self managed services where an individual manages all of his or her developmental disabilities services (24-hour home supports excluded). - 4.
+Family managed services where a family member manages all of the person's developmental disabilities services (24-hour home supports excluded).

-In the self-managed and family-managed options, a Fiscal/Employer Agent (F/EA) provides the fiscal and reporting responsibilities of the employer2.
-A Supportive Intermediary Service Organization (ISO) is available to provide assistance to individuals self-managing and family managing to help fulfill their hiring and administrative responsibilities3.
-DA/SSAs are available to assist individuals and families share-managing their services.
+In the self managed and family managed options, a Fiscal/Employer Agent (F/EA) provides the fiscal and reporting responsibilities of the employer1.
+A Supportive Intermediary Service Organization (ISO) is available to provide assistance to individuals self managing and family managing to help fulfill their hiring and administrative responsibilities2.
+DA/SSAs are available to assist individuals and families share managing their services.